jahugg/animotor.com/src/media/info/text-right.md

 # We love

-beats and barbeques, browsers and bowser, eazy-e and easy ease, fonts and croissants, hi-res and wellness, hot tubs and lap tops, ice tea and 3-D, kobe and adobe, movies and nights, ping pong and shows, screens and prints, sandwiches and languages, space and cake, sneakers and speakers, vinyls and semifinals, thursdays and birthdays, vacation and playstation, virtual and reality
+beats and barbeques, browser and bowser, eazy-e and easy ease, fonts and croissants, hi-res and wellness, hot tubs and lap tops, ice tea and 3-D, movies and nights, screens and prints, sandwiches and languages, space and cake, sneakers and speakers, vinyls and semifinals, vacation and playstation, virtual and reality

 # We do